Github-Django/alimovahedii/README.md

 </a>

-### <div align="center">I'm I am a Mid Level Back End Developer with 3 year of experience in Python, Django and DRF
-I have also created some projects in this field.
-I plan to join a tech team to and gain more experiences and challenging myself 👨‍💻 🚀</div>
+### <div align="center">I'm I am a Mid Level Back End Developer with 3 year of experience in Python, Django and DRF I have also created some projects in this field.I plan to join a tech team to and gain more experiences and challenging myself 👨‍💻 🚀</div>